quicwg/base-drafts/draft-ietf-quic-transport.md

 subsequent packet (see {{packet-numbers}}).

-The payload of a Client Initial packet consists of a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message, plus PADDING frames that increase the size of the packet to a minimum size (see {{packetization}}).
+The payload of a Client Initial packet consists of a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message, plus any PADDING frames necessary to ensure that the packet is at least the minimum size (see
+{{packetization}}).

 The client uses the Client Initial Packet type for any packet that contains an initial cryptographic handshake message.
-This includes all cases where a new packet containing the initial cryptographic message needs to be created, either in response to a Version Negotiation packet, in response to a stateless retry ({{packet-server-stateless}}).
+This includes all cases where a new packet containing the initial cryptographic message needs to be created, either in response to a Version Negotiation packet, or in response to a stateless retry ({{packet-server-stateless}}).